DavidHaruch/csgoGamestate/README.md

 * Open a cmd prompt/terminal and navigate to the directory where the program is
 * type ```node server.js``` to start the server

-now, you can point any browser to <http://localhost:6377> and use it.
+You can now point any browser to <http://localhost:6377> and use it.

 If you want to use it from another computer, go to [http://{game-computer's-local-ip}:6377](http://{game-computer's-local-ip}:6377), where the local ip is the same one found under <#Configure-network-specific-settings>.